 Why the change?
 Some say it’s to help marketers advertise more effectively in a world where marketing is increasingly anytime, anywhere, any device.
 Others will say it’s a tool for Google to increase your spend – without any return.
 Read more

 Branding in B2B search engine marketing is a constant topic for debate.
-All B2B marketers realize that online brand awareness and recognition is extremely important, and most marketers already promote their brand via PPC campaigns and organic optimization programs.
+All B2B marketers realize that online brand awareness and recognition is extremely important, and most marketers already promote their brand via PPC campaigns and SEO programs.

 To increase the effectiveness of your efforts, I also recommend implementing remarketing.
 A short B2B remarketing success story is given below.
 First, what is remarketing?